Cghlewis/data-mgmt-ed-research-book/_book/10-data-collection.md

   - Are people being directed to the correct location based on their responses to items?

 Some of these checks can be performed programmatically (i.e., you can write a validation script in a program such as R, and run that script on a recurring schedule during data collection to check for things such as values out of range).
 Other checks may be a manual check of data (e.g., such as downloading your data on a recurring schedule and reviewing open-ended questions for nonsensical responses).
 If errors are found, consider revising your instrument to prevent future errors if this is possible without jeopardizing the consistency of your data.

-> **Note** <br> <br>
-All of the web-based data collection efforts in this chapter assume you are making a private link that you are sharing with a targeted list (e.g., students in a classroom, teachers in a school).
-However, there may be times when you need to publicly recruit and collect data for your study and this opens your instrument up for a plethora of data quality issues.
-Bots, fraudulent data, and incoherent or synthetic responses are all issues that can plague your online data collection efforts, particularly with crowdsourcing platforms [@douglas_data_2023; @veselovsky_artificial_2023; @webb_too_2022].
-If possible, avoid using public survey links.
-One possible workaround would be to first create a public link with a screener.
-Then after participants are verified through the screener, send a private, unique link to the instrument. <br><br>
-If a workaround is not possible and you need to use a public link, some suggestions that can help you both secure your instrument and detect fraud include the following [@arndt_collecting_2022; @simone_how_2019; @teitcher_detecting_2015]:
-- Not posting the link on social media
-- Using CAPTCHA verification, or a CAPTCHA alternative, to distinguish human from machine
-- Using tools that allow you to block suspicious geolocations
-- Not automating payment upon survey completion
-- Including open-ended questions
-- Building attention/logic checks into the survey
-- Asking some of the same questions twice (once early on and again at the end)   <br><br>
-Last, check your data thoroughly for bots or fraudulent responses before analyzing it and before providing payments to participants.
-The following types of things are worth looking into further:
-- Forms being completed in a very short period of time
-- Forms being collected from suspicious geolocations
-- Duplicated or nonsensical responses to open-ended questions
-- Nonsensical responses to attention or logic checking questions
-- Inconsistent responses across repeated questions

 ### Tracking data collection